-- "No Pass, No Play": Extracurricular activities will not take priority over the academic and virtue-forming program at Regents Academy.
-For this reason, students who receive a failing grade on their progress report or report card are ineligible to participate in any extracurricular activities.
+- 1. "No Pass, No Play": Extracurricular activities will not take priority over the academic and virtue-forming program at Regents Academy.
+For this reason, students who receive a failing grade on their report card are ineligible to participate in any extracurricular activities.
 Moreover, a student who repeatedly breaks the school's rules, sets a poor example before his peers, or regularly shows up late to class can be ineligible to participate in extracurricular activities.
 This includes participation in all meetings, practices, and competitions.
 Students who have become ineligible for extracurricular activities because of a failing grade may return to the activities upon receipt of a following progress report or report card that has no failing grade.
 In some cases, if the student shows a desire to improve their grade (indicated by improving daily grades, homework quality, and apparent diligence as observed by their teacher), he/she may have their grades re-evaluated after three weeks from their suspension date. - 2.
-Each student must have written parental permission to participate. - 3.
-Operating expenses for these activities will be paid by participant fees. - 4.
-Any student who is unable to attend school due to illness will not be allowed to participate in extracurricular activities on that day. - 5.
+Operating expenses for these activities will be paid by participant fees. - 3.
+Any student who is unable to attend school due to illness will not be allowed to participate in extracurricular activities on that day. - 4.
 High school students are required to complete medical history forms and pass a physical examination by a doctor, as required by TAPPS, in order to participate.